SGprooo/Uptime-Kuma-Tailscale-Ping-Dev-DockerBin-Tests/readme.md

+# This pull has been merged onto https://github.com/louislam/uptime-kuma/tree/master, dev pull for docker is no longer necessary, a new repository is created [here](Placeholder) (Placeholder) should you find the need to use uptime-kuma with tailscale inside docker.

 # Uptime-Kuma with Tailscale Integration Docker Image

 This Uptime Kuma Docker image extends `louislam/uptime-kuma:pr-test` by including `Tailscale ping` as a new feature from branch `SGprooo:feature/custom-flags-implementation` image with the Tailscale binary added, currently a preview of the `tailscale ping` monitor type in action.